Frequently Asked Questions on Voting by Mail

 If you fail to sign the ballot declaration, or the signature on the ballot declaration does not match the signature in your voter registration record, your county elections department will contact you.
 If you are unable to sign the declaration, make a mark in front of two witnesses and have them sign in the designated spaces.

-You can check the status of your ballot by logging into MyVote and clicking on "Ballot Status" from the menu on the left.
+You can check the status of your ballot by logging into MyVote and clicking on "Ballot Status".

 It is essential to the integrity of an election that ballot processing be accurate and transparent, while maintaining your right to a secret ballot.
 After you return your voted ballot, your county elections department follows this ballot counting process: